gohugoio/hugo/content/en/getting-started/directory-structure.md

 {{% note %}}
 When you overlay one directory on top of another, you must mount both directories.

-If you think you need a symbolic link in your project directory, use Hugo's union file system instead.
+Hugo does not follow symbolic links.
+If you need the functionality provided by symbolic links, use Hugo's union file system instead.
 {{% /note %}}

 After mounting, the union file system has this structure: